Huynhtri027/notify-wagon/README.md

 ## Generic use case

 Beacon will be used to localize users in order to:
-- display live information related to the location a user is
+- display live information related to the user's location
-- allow the users that are in the same location to send message from one to another
+- allow all users in the same location to send a text messages
-- allow a back-end manager to know how many people (with downloaded application) are in one given location and to send a message to these specific users.
+- allow a back-end manager to know how many people (with downloaded application) are in specific location.
+- allow a back-end manager to send a text messages to specific users.

 ## Use cases applied to trains, railway stations and platforms environments